 - Permission of program coordinator

 You are required to work a minimum of:

 - 135 hours to receive three (3) semester hours of course credit.

 - 270 hours to receive six (6) semester hours of course credit.

 Internships will be graded on an “S/U” basis and therefore will not affect your GPA.
-A significant academic assignment will be a major part of every COBA internship experience.
+A significant academic assignment will be a major part of every College of Business Administration internship experience.
 This assignment may be a specific project or project report, a paper, and/or a presentation that will require the student to extend his or her knowledge of a specific content area appropriate to his or her major.
 The departmental faculty will determine what constitutes a significant academic assignment for a given content area and the specific assignment should be documented and approved by the Faculty Sponsor and the Departmental Internship Coordinator.
 The assignment will serve as a major component for evaluation and awarding of academic credit for the internship.